MohibUllah11224/Assignment-No-1/README.md

 * The function then returns a dictionary with two keys, "male" and "female", whose values are the respective ratios calculated above.
 * Finally, the assertion statement checks that the returned dictionary contains exactly two items, one for males and one for females.

+## Question 4:A correlation is a statistical relationship between two variables.
+If we wanted to know if vaccines work, we might look at the correlation between the use of the vaccine and whether it results in prevention of the infection or disease [1].
+In this question, you are to see if there is a correlation between having had the chicken pox and the number of chickenpox vaccine doses given (varicella).

+##Some notes on interpreting the answer.
+The had_chickenpox_column is either 1 (for yes) or 2 (for no), and the num_chickenpox_vaccine_column is the number of doses a child has been given of the varicella vaccine.
+A positive correlation (e.g., corr > 0) means that an increase in had_chickenpox_column (which means more no’s) would also increase the values of num_chickenpox_vaccine_column (which means more doses of vaccine).
+If there is a negative correlation (e.g., corr < 0), it indicates that having had chickenpox is related to an increase in the number of vaccine doses.

+##Also, pval is the probability that we observe a correlation between had_chickenpox_column and num_chickenpox_vaccine_column which is greater than or equal to a particular value occurred by chance.
+A small pval means that the observed correlation is highly unlikely to occur by chance.
+In this case, pval should be very small (will end in e-18 indicating a very small number).

+##[1] This isn’t really the full picture, since we are not looking at when the dose was given.
+It’s possible that children had chickenpox and then their parents went to get them the vaccine.
+Does this dataset have the data we would need to investigate the timing of the dose?

+ANS: The function average_influenza_doses() reads in the data from a CSV file using pandas and then filters the data based on the value of the "CBF_01" column.
+The values of 1 and 2 in the "CBF_01" column indicate whether the child was born in the US or not, respectively.
+Two new dataframes are created: one for children born in the US (CBF_01 = 1) and one for children born outside the US (CBF_01 = 2).
+The function then calculates the mean number of influenza vaccine doses administered to children in each group using the "P_NUMFLU" column, which contains the number of flu vaccine doses administered to each child.
+Finally, the function returns a tuple with two values: the mean number of flu vaccine doses for children born in the US and the mean number of flu vaccine doses for children born outside the US.